 Purpose and Expectations

-The Department offers two unique Master of Arts programs:
+The Department offers a variety of unique Master of Arts programs:

-Both degrees are offered in the fields of French, German and Spanish.
-The MAFLP degree affords students the opportunity to continue their foreign language study at the graduate level with the option of working toward teacher certification.
+The Masters in Languages, Literatures, and Cultures (MA-LLC) and Languages, Literatures, Cultures, and Pedagogy (MA-LLCP) degrees are offered in the fields of French, German and Spanish.
+The MA-LLCP degree affords students the opportunity to continue their foreign language study at the graduate level with the option of working toward teacher certification.

-The purpose of both M.A degrees is to provide students with the opportunity for professional growth in the areas of language proficiency, literature, culture, and pedagogy.
-The MAFLP degree is designed to offer an interdisciplinary course for those who wish to pursue a specialty area in Foreign and Second Language Education.
+The purpose of both these MA degrees is to provide students with the opportunity for professional growth in the areas of language proficiency, literature, culture, and pedagogy.
+The MA-LLCP degree is designed to offer an interdisciplinary course for those who wish to pursue a specialty area in Foreign and Second Language Education.
 The degree’s flexible options make it suitable both for those new to the field and for practicing teachers and other professionals.

 Students typically take four semesters to complete their degree, and over the course of their study they are expected to perfect their linguistic and cultural proficiency in the foreign language as well as their knowledge and understanding of its literature.
 Students are also expected to significantly expand their research and teaching abilities.